 I lived in East Finchley and the neighbouring Muswell Hill and Highgate in North London from 2009 – 2011.
 Here I met, under rather unique circumstance, Ken Pledge, a former physics lecturer and a student of the Sufism teachers John G. Bennett, Idries Shah, P.D.
 Ouspensky and G.I.
 Gurdjieff.
 Ken lived in a semi-detached middle class house in East Finchley, in the very same house he was born in.
 He said that he was a “stuck in the mud” type of person and never lived anywhere outside of Britain.
-However limited he may have been in travel adventures, he was nontheless able to tell me many things about the world and introduced a gentle side of England to me, a world beyond the xenophobic inhumane Britain I experienced at the time (I was embroiled in a bitter, hostile legal war against the British state at the time, court battles and all).
+However limited he may have been in travel adventures, he was nontheless able to tell me many things about the world and introduced a gentle side of England to me, a world beyond the xenophobic inhumane Britain I experienced at the time (at the time I was embroiled in a bitter legal war against the British state that went to great length to silence my voice of dissent against surveillance, data theft etc).
 When I met Ken in 2009 he was already well in his 70s.Ken’s house was full of books.
 And I mean, it was not just full of them, it was filled out with them.
-Every corner of the house was “booked out”.
+Every corner of the house was filled up with them.
 Because most of the books were paperbacks many of them had started to yellow, which gave the house an additional old and dusty feel, like an old, over-crowded book store.
-It certainly was a bachelors denn, and catered to Ken’s eccentric character (he was for example himself embroiled in a war with the Gas company and refused to cook and heat for 2 years, a very bad idea that cost him some of his health).
+It certainly was a bachelors den, and catered to Ken’s eccentric character (he was for example himself embroiled in a war with the Gas company and had refused to cook and heat for 2 years, a very bad idea that cost him some of his health).
 Because of his closeness to Bennett people ocassionally pilgrimed to him.
 Many communicated with Ken by letter about Bennett and Gurdjieff.
 He was tall, slim build, with a head of thin grey hair, stirn and with sarcastic wit.
 I did not understand much about Gurdjieff or Bennett’s work at the time, other that they brought ideas from Sufism to Europe and England after the First Word War.
 Back then, in the 1920s, those ideas were a revolution, speaking of mathematics, harmony, the machine character of the spiritually untrained men and other always relevant themes.
 Ken himself did not bring me actively to Sufism, but he inspired dorment spiritual ideas in me, a curiosity and a respect for people like him.
 He was a very special British personality, a type of man who should have been culturally presevered, but got lost in hypes, political events, and ever changing cultures.

 While living in England (I lived there from 1998 till 2011), I was very bored by the traditional British TV garden shows, not because I did not care for gardens, but because these gardens – which I only saw on TV – were totally removed from my real London life.
 I did not have any access to gardens and the shows were extremely superficial – they had no intellectual charme whatsoever.
 I was more or less trapped in London, and in the so called rat race.
 All I had access to were parks with dog poo.
 This misery only started to change slowly once I made it to East Finchley and to Ken’s garden.